bmatsuo/lmdb-go/README.md

 Documentation specific to the Go bindings and how methods differ from their underlying C counterparts can be found on [godoc.org](http://godoc.org/github.com/bmatsuo/lmdb.exp).

-#TODO

-- identify missing functions that deserve to be included
-- documentation
-- tests